mehulbafnaa/jax-llm-examples/deepseek_r1_jax/README.md

 ## Quickstart

+Due to the large model size (671B parameters), a multi-host platform is required to run the full model.
+We've tested on v5e-64.

-Run on all hosts in a TPU cluster:
+Run on all hosts in the TPU cluster:
 ```
 $ python3 main.py
 ```